johnwilldonicely/LDAS/README.md

 	$ ./LDAS_INSTALL.sh global --zip LDAS-2020_01_20.zip
 	$ ./LDAS_INSTALL.sh update
 ```
+Note that the latest version of LDAS will be downloaded, but you do also have the option to install from a previously-saved zip archive.
+This can be useful if an update ever causes a problem and you need to "roll back" to a previous version, or if you need to install on a machine which is not networked.
+You can download a zipped archive of LDAS here: https://github.com/johnwilldonicely/LDAS/archive/master.zip

 ### 4. Check for Warnings and Errors
 Hopefully there will be none!
 But as they are reported, potential install-errors will be reported here.
 There are a few issues worth considering if the install failed...